Last updated: 15 September 2023

 - in accordance with a legal obligation; or

 - where we have your consent.

-We will usually collect your personal information directly from you, such as by telephone, standard form, letter, email or you visiting our website.
+We will usually collect your personal information directly from you, such as by telephone, video call, standard form, letter, email, or you visiting our website or mobile application.

 If you are a company director or shareholder of a trust or company that uses our website, then we may collect your personal information (such as name, address and date of birth) from the relevant corporate regulator.

 If you apply for a position or contract as an employee or service provider with us, we may also collect personal information about you from your nominated referees.

 There may be occasions when we receive unsolicited personal information about you.
 In such instances, unless it is reasonably necessary for one or more of our functions or activities, or we are otherwise permitted or required by law to retain it, we will de-identify or destroy it as soon as reasonably practicable provided it is lawful and reasonable to do so.

 If we don’t collect your personal information, we may be unable to provide you with all of our services, and some functions and features on our website may not be available to you.